bcout/AdventOfCode/2022/README.md

 ## Day 6: Start of Packet

-Read characters in a string in chunks, instead of letter-by-letter.
+Read subsets of characters in a string, instead of just going letter-by-letter from beginning to end.
+For instance, you'd read characters 0-3, then 1-4, then 2-5, etc.

 ## Day 8: Tree House